 For fiscal 2006, improvement in pre-tax profits did not exceed the maximum target pre-tax profits determined by the CNGC.
 Accordingly, Associates serving the total Company only received 86.63 percent of the maximum payout.
 With respect to the divisions, Associates in the Wal-Mart Stores Division received 70.45 percent of the maximum payout.
-Associates in the SAM'S CLUB Division received 84.89 percent of the maximum payout.
 Associates in the International Division received 73.41 percent of the maximum payout.
 The total amount of incentive payments made during fiscal 2007 under the Management Incentive Plan for the fiscal 2006 performance period was \$226,310,590 of which the amount paid to Executive Officers was \$10,781,630.

 2005 Stock Incentive Plan: The CNGC grants equity awards to Executive Officers, and the SOC establishes award levels and grants equity awards to other Associates eligible to receive equity awards.
 The 2005 Stock Incentive Plan provides many alternatives for granting time-based and performance-based equity.
-The types of equity that the CNGC has granted in the past include stock options, restricted stock, performance shares, and performance-based restricted stock.
+The types of equity that the CNGC has granted in the past include stock options, restricted stock, performance-based, and performance-based restricted stock.
 If the equity awards are performance-based, the 2005 Stock Incentive Plan requires the CNGC to make certain adjustments for extraordinary events or other situations so that results are computed on a comparable basis for each performance period.